-A character, usually male, first meets a stranger, usually female and presumably a future Love Interest
+A character, usually male, meets a stranger, usually female and presumably a future Love Interest

-, in a dream of his, before meeting her in real life and discovering that she wasn't just an invention of his subconscious.
-She really is the "girl of his dreams".
+, in a dream of his.
+He later meets her in real life and discovers that she wasn't just an invention of his subconscious.
+Thus, she really is the "girl of his dreams".

 How did a real person like her end up in his dreams?
-Maybe they were Prophetic Dreams
+Maybe they were his Dreaming of Things to Come

 , or his dreaming of his own time

 on her part.
 Or maybe they happened to meet each other's consciousness

 Either way, meeting someone of your desired gender in a dream always means that the person is special, or otherworldly, or fated to be yours.
 Romantic love is practically guaranteed.

 - In Chrono Crusade, Azmaria has a dream about Joshua near the beginning of volume 2, and finds out in the same chapter that he's Rosette's missing brother.
 They don't meet in person until volume 5.
 In the epilogue, Azmaria is shown holding Joshua's hand at Rosette's funeral.
 A ring is clearly visible, implying that, yes—they did get married.

 - Played with in Yumeria where the main character Tomokazu first meets a strange girl named Mone in a dream of his.
 The next morning the girl appears to have come out of the Dream Land and is currently sleeping in bed next to him... naked.
 Hilarity Ensues.